Are you an intuitive introvert?

 For introverts, what other people see is just how we cope with the physical world.
 Take me for an example, I am an INFJ.
 My dominant function is Introverted Intuition, and my auxiliary function is Extraverted Feeling.
 What most people see when they see me is my extraverted feeling function.
-People perceive me as someone who is accommodating, friendly and kind.
+People perceive me as someone who is accommodating, friendly, and kind.

 Yes, it’s still part of my personality, but it’s not something I spent most of my time.
 It’s just how I cope with the external world.
-Compared to someone like an ENFJ or ESFJ whose dominant function is extraverted feeling, I don’t really have as much desire to meet the needs of others as them.
+Compared to someone like an ENFJ or ESFJ whose dominant function is extraverted feeling, I don’t really have as much desire to meet the needs of others like them.
 And my extraverted feeling function is also less visible to others.

-As much as possible, I still want to meet other people’s need.
+As much as possible, I still want to meet other people’s needs.
 But if doing so requires me to go against my intuition, I usually don’t do it.
 So people can be puzzled with my stubbornness when it comes to pursuing my dreams and vision.

 It also doesn’t help that intuition is abstract.
 You get an insight or a vision without knowing the in-between.
 And there’s no concrete facts or reasons to support it.
 That’s why it’s always challenging to get others to understand my point of view.